How far should I walk my puppy?

 Limiting your puppy’s exercise isn’t just about protecting their joints.
 The world outside your home is pretty overwhelming for your puppy.
 There’s new things to see, hear and smell everywhere.
 You need to socialise your puppy, but good socialisation is short and sweet.
 Once your puppy becomes tired and overwhelmed they’re going to start to find the world very scary.
 And that can quickly undo all the good socialisation you’ve done.
 How long your puppy can cope will depend on their age, their personality and how busy the environment is.
 You’ll need to judge how your puppy’s feeling - and take them home while they’re still having a good time.

 Puppies also need A LOT of sleep.
 Like 18-20 hours a day… If they’re out walking all day, they’re not getting enough sleep.
 And that’s going to really affect their behaviour.
 Tired puppies are bitey puppies.
 And tired, sore and overwhelmed puppies are VERY bitey puppies.
 Tired puppies also struggle to learn and remember things you’ve taught them.
-So those long walks could be making you and your puppy’s life much harder…
+So those long walks could be making you and your puppy’s training and life much harder…

 An apricot doodle puppy sleeping on the floor under a blanket.